KibromBerihu/ai4elife/readme.md

 ## 📁 Required folder structure
 Please provide all data in a single directory.
 The method automatically analyses all given data batch-wise.

 To run the program, you only need PET scans (CT is not required) of patients in nifty format, where the PET images are coded in SUV units.
-If your images have already been segmented, you can also provide the mask (ground truth (GT)) as a binary image in nifty format.
-Suppose you provided ground truth (GT) data; it will print the dice, sensitivity, and specificity metrics between the reference segmentation by the expert (i.e., GT) and the predicted segmentation by the model.
+If your images have already been segmented, you can also provide the mask (ground truth (gt)) as a binary image in nifty format.
+Suppose you provided ground truth (gt) data; it will print the dice, sensitivity, and specificity metrics between the reference segmentation by the expert (i.e., gt) and the predicted segmentation by the model.
 If the ground truth is NOT AVAILABLE, the model will only predict the segmentation.

 A typical data directory might look like: